avilapa/blog/content/post/custom-engine-pbr.md

 #### Introduction

 <p align="justify">
-My implementation is highly based on <a href="https://learnopengl.com/PBR/Lighting">this tutorial</a>.
+My implementation is highly based on <a href="https://learnopengl.com/PBR/Lighting" target="_blank">this tutorial</a>.
 Its basis are the following:
 </p>